lewisleedev/koala/README.md

 ## License & Disclaimer

 This project is licensed under the MPL License - see the [LICENSE.md](LICENSE.md) file for details.
-This means you're free to use, modify, and distribute this software as you wish, provided you include the original copyright and permission notice in all copies or substantial portions of the software.

 This software is provided "AS IS", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.
 In no event shall the authors or copyright holders be liable for any claim, damages, or other liability, whether in an action of contract, tort, or otherwise, arising from, out of, or in connection with the software or the use or other dealings in the software.